aws-samples/sample-cap-quant/README.md

 The foundation of the system handles data acquisition and preparation:

-- Data Accessing: Collects raw market data from exchanges, market data providers, and alternative data sources
+- **Data Accessing**: Collects raw market data from exchanges, market data providers, and alternative data sources
-- Data Pre-processing: Cleans, normalizes, and transforms data into usable formats, handling missing values, outliers, and standardization
+- **Data Pre-processing**: Cleans, normalizes, and transforms data into usable formats, handling missing values, outliers, and standardization

 This phase ensures high-quality, consistent data flows into the research environment.